franceslinyc/franceslinyc.github.io/whatelse.markdown

 <br>
 <br>

+Mar, 2025 Gone to Mt.
+Hood Skibowl for the first time and had a blast!

+Mar, 2025 Did my second black run at Hoodo Ski Area, OR (right in the middle of a spring storm!)

 Mar, 2025 Haven't been to Mt.
 Hood Meadows in over 10 years?

 Apr, 2024 Did my first ever black run at Hoodo Ski Area, OR!